donkirkby/live-py-plugin/README.md

 Uninstalling the Emacs mode
 ---------------------------
-If you installed it with MELPA, just use it to uninstall.
+If you installed with MELPA, just use it to uninstall.
 If not, follow these
 steps:

 1. Remove the files you copied into `~/.emacs.d/`: